ProteusMRIgHIFU/BabelViscoFDTD/README.md

 `h5py`, `hdf5plugin`, `pydicom`, `pyopencl`, `pycuda`  are installed automatically as requirements if they are no present in the Python enviroment..

 ### macOS systems: Manual installation of modified `metalcompute`
 As noted in the release notes below for v0.9.9.20, we use a modified version of `py-metal-compute`.
-To avoid causing confusion with the original library, the modified version needs to be installed manually with
+To avoid confusing with the original library, the modified version needs to be installed manually with

 `pip install  git+https://github.com/ProteusMRIgHIFU/py-metal-compute.git`